EMPTY AND FULL ABSTRACTS OF A HEAD

 Misidentification corrected

-In addition to the striding sculptures, we also decided to reconstruct yet another lost plaster by Boccioni; Empty and Full Abstracts of a Head from 1912.
-This sculpture was exhibited for the first time in Paris in 1913, where its most famous photograph was taken (1).
+In addition to reconstructing Boccioni’s striding figures, we also chose to recreate another lost plaster sculpture: Empty and Full Abstracts of a Head (1912).
+This work was first exhibited in Paris in 1913, where the most well-known photograph of it was taken (1).

-The Head is one of two sculptures that Boccioni included in his painting, The Two Friends (1914) (2, detail).
-It is shown from a 3/4 angle, and this motivated Maurizio Calvesi, the co-author of the official Boccioni Catalogue (2016), to attempt a clay reconstruction.
+The Head is one of two sculptures depicted in Boccioni’s painting The Two Friends (1914) (2, detail).
+It is shown at a three-quarter angle, and this inspired Maurizio Calvesi — co-author of the official Boccioni Catalogue (2016) — to attempt a reconstruction in clay.

-There are three more photographs from the Paris exhibition where the Head is visible from a distance.
-According to Calvesi (2016), these only show the front of the Head.
-However, on closer inspection it is clear that we see the Head from its right side.
-Indeed, one can even make out the right ear, the left eyebrow that flares out into a cone, the deeply recessed cheek line, and the protruding nose tip and chin (3).
+Three additional photographs from the 1913 Paris exhibition show the Head at a distance.
+Calvesi (2016) interprets these images as showing the sculpture from the front.
+However, closer analysis suggests a right-side view.
+Key features are discernible, including the right ear, the left eyebrow flaring into a cone, the deeply recessed cheek line, and the protruding nose and chin (3).

-The Head on Boccioni's shelf seems to have been painted or varnished, like what was done with Antigrazioso and Development of a Bottle in Space Through Colour.
-The photograph was taken in May 1913, a month or so before the Paris exhibition, where the Head suddenly appears white.
-Boccioni could have painted or varnished the Head, then maybe changed his mind and restored it to white.
+Interestingly, the Head as seen on Boccioni’s studio shelf appears to have been painted or varnished, as was also done with Antigrazioso and Development of a Bottle in Space Through Colour.
+The photograph was taken in May 1913 — about a month before the Paris exhibition — where the Head is seen in white.
+It is possible that Boccioni initially painted or varnished the piece, but later decided to return it to its original white surface prior to the exhibition.

 [Published April 2020]